 Trump rips Comey as 'untruthful slime ball,' as former FBI director attacks president in new book

-President Trump on Friday slammed James Comey as an “untruthful slime ball,” as the ex-FBI director's upcoming book and accompanying tour raised anew salacious allegations about Trump first made in an unverified dossier and balasted the president for everything from integrity to his height, skin and hair.
+President Trump on Friday slammed James Comey as an “untruthful slime ball,” as the ex-FBI director's upcoming book and accompanying tour raised anew salacious allegations about Trump first made in an unverified dossier and blasted the president for everything from integrity to his height, skin and hair.

 “James Comey is a proven LEAKER & LIAR,” the president tweeted.
 “Virtually everyone in Washington thought he should be fired for the terrible job he did-until he was, in fact, fired.
 He leaked CLASSIFIED information, for which he should be prosecuted.
 He lied to Congress under OATH.”